 Quakers (Friends) are members of the Religious Society of Friends, a faith based on the immediate, direct experience of God.
 Its message and ministry are practiced today, in a variety of forms, around the world.
-Quakerism emerged in England around 1650, when a youthful George Fox underwent a profound religious experience that became a rapidly growing alternative to the established church.
+Quakerism emerged in England around 1650, when a youthful George Fox underwent a profound religious experience.
+Immediate, direct experience of God became the heart of his message and ministry, which inspired the Quaker movement.

 What do Quakers believe?